parazyd/amprolla/doc/setup.md

 directory with symlinks to certain versions such as `1.0`, `stable`, or `testing`.

+To merge Contents files, run `amprolla_merge_contents.py`.
+This module does not do incremental updates and should not be ran often due to its heavy IO/RAM requirements.

 Incremental updates are performed through `amprolla_update.py`, however, for more stable performance and uptime, the incremental updating is being orchestrated by a shell script called `orchestrate.sh`.
 This shell